 But the Seneca Indian Nation was granted an injunction late Thursday by the Appellate Division of State Supreme Court to hold off all tax collection on reservations until June 20.

-Repeated calls to the St. Regis Mohawk Tribal Council were returned, and officials with the Genienkeh Territory near Altona could not be reached.
+Repeated calls to the St. Regis Mohawk Tribal Council were not returned, and officials with the Genienkeh Territory near Altona could not be reached.

 Under the law, the additional per-pack tax would be collected by wholesalers at the front end of cigarette-buying transactions, and they would, in turn, pass the increase on to reservation retailers.